rubrikinc/terraform-provider-polaris/docs/guides/upgrade_guide_v1.5.0.md

 ### Pod Subnet Support for AWS Exocompute

 The `polaris_aws_exocompute` resource now supports a `subnet` block that allows specifying a `pod_subnet_id` for each cluster subnet.
-This is useful when pods need to run in a different subnet than the cluster nodes.
+This can be used to address the issue where pods do not receive an IP address due to exhaustion of the existing IP address space by other resources.
+Nodes will launch in the existing subnets, while pods will launch in the pod subnets.

 The following example shows how to create an Exocompute configuration with pod subnets:
 ```terraform